pedroborges/kirby-autogit/readme.md

 ## Installation

 ### Site Structure
-You can use whatever site structure fits better your needs.
+You can use whatever site structure fits your needs better.
 It doesn't matter whether your `content` folder is part of the main Git repo or is a submodule.
 Auto Git is smart enough to only commit changes made inside the `content` folder.

 > Internally Auto Git uses `kirby()->roots()->content()` to detect the `content` folder.
 It can have whatever name you've registered on your Kirby installation.

+> In case there's anything inside the `content` that you don't want to commit, make sure to add it to `.gitignore`.

 ### Download
 [Download the files](https://github.com/pedroborges/kirby-autogit/archive/master.zip) and place them inside `site/plugins/autogit`.